kenken64/NUSISS-DevOpsEng/workshop/workshop6.md

 2. Checkout the development branch

-3. Generate the personal access token, select the repo scope and save the token to somewhere on your editor
+3. Generate the personal access token from Github platform, select the repo scope and save the token to somewhere on your editor
   <img src="./screens/github_token.png" >

   <img src="./screens/github_token2.png" >